-An Intergenerational Passing of the Baton
+An intergenerational passing of the baton

 Climate Land Leaders Maggie McQuown and Matt Vermeersch of Red Oak, IA, recently shared their (ongoing!) story of what Maggie calls an “intergenerational passing of the baton” – their process of transitioning stewardship of the land from one family to another.
 Maggie McQuown and her husband Steve Turman own Resilient Farms.
 Matt and Jocelyn Vermeersch operate Mud Ridge Ranch.